SrijanBadhya/Debsoc/Running the PES Debsoc.md

 https://myattendancetracker.com

-I won't type much about the pros and cons of this system because it's all included in the Youtube video I made: https://www.youtube.com/watch?v=2L9hfdCo3ds
+I won't type much about the pros and cons of this system because they're all included in the Youtube video I made of how to use the website: https://www.youtube.com/watch?v=2L9hfdCo3ds

 If you want to check out the exact way we used it last year, log in with these credentials, scroll to March 2025, and then select any of the 3 classes: 2:30 pm, 4 pm, or 9 pm.
 But honestly the Youtube video is enough. spamsrboy@gmail.com
 password: debsocfuture

 I would recommend using a new account because otherwise the names of your new recruits will be buried among our old recruits.

-talk about how easy it is to get caught up in the debate once you've taken attendance at the start.
-Extra focus is needed to remember to take attendance everytime a person comes in, so have a book open or something so that this helps remind you.